lloydtao/nuxt-3-starter/README.md

 - Directory structure
 - A few popular Nuxt modules
 - Linting and testing
-- Example home page, store and metadata
+- Home page with example store

 ![Screenshot of nuxt-3-starter home page, with incrementable counter, and a description of installed modules.](/preview.png)

 ## Directories

-This project has initialised the following directories:
+The following directories have been created:

 - `assets/`
 - `components/`